polterguy/polterguy.github.io/magic.lambda.dates/index.md

 **Notice** - Internally in Magic, everything is UTC Universal timezone, implying if you want to render it in user's timezone, you'll have to convert it explicitly in your client/frontend.
 All dates and times internally in  Magic, also those stored into any database, are treated as UTC timezone.
+All dates transmitted _to_ the backend, is also assumed to be UTC.

 Below is an example of taking the current date and time, and adding two days to it.